Welcome to the VMPC Project by Bartosz Zoltak

 In the following years using the function I developed

-the VMPC encryption technology.
-It includes the VMPC Stream Cipher, its
+the VMPC Encryption Technology.
+It includes the VMPC Stream Cipher, two variants of its

-Key Scheduling Algorithm (KSA) and an authenticated encryption scheme.
+Key Scheduling Algorithm (VMPC-KSA and VMPC-KSA3) and an authenticated encryption scheme VMPC-MAC.

 VMPC One-Way Function